Autism and Elopement

 - Child has had demands put on them that they cannot meet, and they do not know how to appropriately process and respond to the situation.
 In their head, they quickly went to “fight or flight” and chose flight.

-- They may be on sensory overload.
+- Their interoception may be overloaded.
 Many child have different interoception than we do.
 The situation they were in may be too hot, too cold, too noisy, a smell they cannot tolerate, a sound that we may not even hear but it overwhelming to them and so on.

 - They may be on sensory underload.
 In other words, they need a sensory or movement break.
 Running out of a classroom and down a hall may provide them with the gross motor movement their body is craving.
 I always say–If a child needs a sensory break, they’re going to take a sensory break; whether or not it’s in the IEP.